 There are different ways to group lullabies.
 One is by language.
 Another way is by the specific word that is used to signify the concept of lullaby itself: for example, from the European traditions, we have lullay or ljulje, bai bai, do do, tule, byssan lull or vyssa lulla, aia tuia, seothin seo (pronounced shohin sho), ro ro, ho ho, and nani (alteranatively nanna, nam, and numi).
 These words form interesting swaths and patterns across vast geographical territories, often etymologically unrelated to the rest of the song.
 I believe they might be remnants of mother or grandmother tongues, almost like a mitochondrial DNA of lullabies.
 (Interestingly, these words also reveal certain phonetic preferences, namely palatalized consonants and dark vowels.)

 One day a friend of mine, knowing my interest in lullabies, sent me a recording he had made of his own mother.
 While visiting her in the village where he grew up, in the mountains of Jordan, he overheard her singing to his young nephew in the next room, and slipped his tape recorder into his pocket, knowing she would stop singing if she knew she was being recorded.
 The recording captures various household noises, pots and pans, rain, the singer repeatedly interrupting herself for snatches of conversation, and then always returning to the soothing, repetitive refrain.
-It occurred to me suddenly, listening to this voice that was for once so entirely genuine and unselfconscious, that lullabies are like spells or sorcery, ritual incantations, and that these words have a secret, magical power, in the way people once believed all words were instrinsically linked to those things they specified.
+It occurred to me suddenly, listening to this voice that was so entirely genuine and unselfconscious, that lullabies are like spells or sorcery, ritual incantations, and that these words have a secret, magical power, in the ancient sense of the animism of language, the non-virtual reality and power of the spoken and sung.